Dee Benson: Federal judicial service

-Controversial decisions
+Notable decisions

 In 2011, Judge Benson sentenced eco-activist Tim DeChristopher to two years in prison for disrupting an oil auction in 2008.
 Benson had barred DeChristopher's defense team from explaining to the jury why he disrupted the auction.
 Critics have accused Judge Benson for doling a harsh sentence to DeChristopher.
-Peter Yarrow, the folk singer, and member of Peter, Paul, and Mary, wrote in an editorial for the Los Angeles Times, that DeChristopher's actions were comparable to leaders of the civil rights movement.
+Peter Yarrow, folk singer and member of Peter, Paul, and Mary, wrote in an editorial for the Los Angeles Times, that DeChristopher's actions were comparable to leaders of the civil rights movement.

 In 2012, Judge Benson denied convicted felon Dewey MacKay's request to remain free pending appeal of his guilty verdict.
-However, Judge Benson, without objection from the Prosecution, did allow MacKay to remain free pending appeal of Benson's denial.
-MacKay was convicted in August, 2011 of 40 counts related to illegally prescribing pain killers.
-Between 2005-2009 MacKay prescribed over 3.5 million pills of opiate painkillers.
+However, Judge Benson, without objection from the prosecution, did allow MacKay to remain free pending appeal of Benson's denial.
+MacKay, an orthopedic surgeon from northern Utah, was convicted in August 2011 of 40 counts related to illegally prescribing pain killers.
+Between 2005 and 2009 MacKay prescribed over 3.5 million pills of opiate painkillers.
 During the appeal hearing, Benson said that the jury's verdict had sufficient evidence, but expressed sympathy towards MacKay and his family and stating that the 20-year mandatory minimum sentence issued by Benson was "too long'.
 "It's very easy to get almost teary-eyed over the health issue alone," Benson said.
 "This is so hard for people who love and admire and respect this man, which is many."
 Benson told MacKay's family that he "can't even imagine" the "nightmare" they are going through.
 "It must be like a black cloud," he said.
 He said that America's jury system is not perfect, but added that jurors in MacKay's case performed their jobs diligently.
 MacKay's attorney's used his failing health and large numbers of prescription drugs he takes as reasons why MacKay should stay out of prison.

 Publication

-Judge Benson is the co-author of a textbook on evidence, described by online retailer West Thomson as follows: "This treatise examines each article of the Utah Rules of Evidence in a practitioner-friendly format.
+Benson is the co-author of a textbook on evidence, described by online retailer West Thomson as follows: "This treatise examines each article of the Utah Rules of Evidence in a practitioner-friendly format.
 The current language and relevant legislative history for each article is presented, followed by checklists and an analytical overview of the Utah case law and United States Supreme Court cases interpreting each evidentiary rule.
 Differences that may exist between the state and federal rules of evidence are also outlined."